About the Foundation

 - Participates in the planning of each study or program as an active partner and reserves the right to publish any resulting manuscripts;

-- Collaborates with other granting agencies and academic institutions in studies of social problems.
+- Collaborates with other foundations, granting agencies and academic institutions in studies of social problems.